Short Camino Stories From Dario’s Camino Trips

 On the morning of the 25th everybody in the farm wet his face with that water, which took the magic of the night of San Juan and the energy of plants grown while the length of the days was still increasing, until the solstice.

 Casa de Iglexia, Arzúa, 06.25.2015 – French Way

-But precisely in this junction is one of the keystone of the Camino.
-In front of the tomb of Saint James I asked myself if I have enemies to pray for.
+But precisely in this junction is one of the keystones of the Camino.
+In front of the tomb of Saint James, I asked myself if I have enemies to pray for.
 I do not think I have any, but I have prayed the same for them and for all the enemies of the world.
 I think they need it anyway.